 - a.
-A fully completed online Application for Admission form with a non-refundable application fee (online payment), - A true copy of the certified Bachelor and Master Degree Certificate and Transcripts (attested by the MOE for graduates from universities in the UAE), - c.
+A fully completed online Application for Admission form with a non-refundable application fee (online payment) - b.
+A true copy of the certified Bachelor and Master Degree Certificate and Transcripts (attested by the MOE for graduates from universities in the UAE) - c.
 Passport-sized photographs; (to be uploaded in the online application - d.
-A copy of a valid passport and residency visa (if applicable), - e.
-Copy of the UAE National Identity Card, - f.
-Evidence of relevant work experience, - g.
-An application letter of 500-1000 words in length, - A valid official score report of international TOEFL (IBT) 79 or the ITP 550 (taken at ADUKG or Amideast) or the Academic IELTS 6.0 taken within the last 2 years, EMSAT English min. score of 1400 taken within the last 18 months; - i.
-Copy of the latest C.V., - j.
-A true copy of an Equivalency letter from the Ministry of Education for applicants graduating from universities outside the UAE. - k.
-Two professional recommendation letters.
+A copy of a valid passport and residency visa (if applicable) - e.
+Copy of the UAE National Identity Card - f.
+Evidence of relevant work experience - g.
+Police clearance - h.
+An application letter of 500-1000 words in length - i.
+A valid official score report of international TOEFL (IBT) 79 or the ITP 550 (taken at ADUKG or Amideast) or the

+Academic IELTS 6.0 taken within the last 2 years, EMSAT English min. score of 1400 taken within the last 18 months

+- j.
+Copy of the latest C.V.

+- k.
+A true copy of an Equivalency letter from the Ministry of Education for applicants graduating from universities outside the UAF

+- I. Two professional recommendation letters